All Episodes

 That used to be enough.

-You know, like you just tune out.
+You could just tune out.

 There are middle grounds.

-Maybe I'm invested in those, or maybe some of the value of the SP is going to be tied to that.
+Maybe I'm invested in those or maybe some of the value of the S ⁇ P is going to be tied to that.

 And it doesn't have to be like a fundamentals issue.